percona/pmm-doc/docs/how-to/upgrade.md

 PMM Agent is available from the `tools` repository.
 To deploy a new version of the Agent, you have two options:
 - If you are using a package manager, you can install the latest version of the PMM Agent directly.
-- replace the currently installed package with the latest if you chose to install PMM Agent from the tarball
+- If you initially installed the PMM Agent from a tarball, you can replace the currently installed package with the latest version.

 For example the following commands install the latest version of the agent on Red Hat or derivatives:
 ```